chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 Chef-automate status
 ----------------------------------------------
 ```

-When migration is successful the default config will be shown
+The default config will be shown once the migration is successful.

 6. Verify whether all services are running:

 ```sh
 sudo chef-automate status
 ```

 7. Clear the old ElasticSearch 6.8 data if all the data is present in your upgraded Chef Automate.

 ```sh
 sudo chef-automate post-major-upgrade clear-data --data=es
 ```